MicrosoftDocs/learn/learn-pr/azure/tm-provide-context-with-the-right-depth-layer/includes/3-layer-1-the-process-layer.md

-The Process Layer focuses on data-flow diagrams for each system part.
+The Process Layer focuses on data-flow diagrams for **each system part**.
 The goal is to understand how they work and interact with each other.

 ## When Should I Use This Layer?